Disappearing gun: History

 Though effective against ships, the guns were vulnerable to aerial observation and attack.
 After World War I coastal guns were usually casemated for protection or covered with camouflage for concealment.
 By 1912, disappearing guns were declared obsolete in the British Army, with only a few other countries, particularly the United States, still producing them up to World War I and retaining them in service until replaced by casemated batteries in World War II.

 The only major campaign in which US disappearing guns played a part was the Japanese invasion of the Philippines, which began shortly after the attack on Pearl Harbor on 7 December 1941 and ended with the surrender of US forces on 6 May 1942.
-The disappearing guns were the least useful of the coast defense assets, as they were positioned to defend against warships entering Manila Bay and Subic Bay and in most cases could not engage Japanese forces due to limited traverse.
+The disappearing guns were the least useful of the coast defense assets, because they were positioned to defend against warships entering Manila Bay and Subic Bay and, in most cases, could not engage Japanese forces due to limited traverse.
 Despite attempts at camouflage, their emplacements were vulnerable to air and high-angle artillery attack.

 Advantages

-The disappearing carriage had several principal advantages:
+The disappearing carriage had several advantages: